-1 Notice of 2023 Annual Meeting of Shareholders Purpose of these materials: 2 Proxy Summary On behalf of our Board of Directors, 5 Corporate Governance and Related Matters we are making these materials 5 Proposal 1-Election of Directors available to you in connection with our solicitation of proxies for our 8 Directors Whose Terms of Office Continue Annual Meeting.
-You are receiving 12 Director Whose Term of Office Does Not Continue this communication because you hold shares of Merit's stock.
-13 Our Board of Directors What we need from you: 24 Sustainability · 30 Director Compensation Please read these materials and submit your vote and proxy by 32 Related Person Matters telephone, Internet or, if you received 34 Executive Compensation and Related Matters your materials by mail, by completing and returning your proxy card.
-We 34 Executive Summary ask that you vote in advance as soon 39 Compensation Discussion and Analysis as practicable.
-57 Proposal 2-Advisory Vote on Executive Compensation More information: 58 Executive Compensation Tables The Notice, this Proxy Statement and the accompanying form of proxy are 58 Summary Compensation Table first being mailed or made available 60 Grants of Plan-Based Awards to our shareholders on or about April 7, 2023.
-61 Outstanding Equity Awards at Year End This Proxy Statement and the 62 Option Exercises and Stock Awards Vested Company's Annual Report on 62 Non-Qualified Deferred Compensation Form 10-K for the year ended December 31, 2022 (Annual Report) 63 Potential Payments Upon Termination or Change in Control are available online at: www.proxyvote.com.
-70 CEO Pay Ratio You may also request a paper copy of 71 Proposal 3-Advisory Vote on the Frequency of Votes on Executive Compensation the Annual Report, including the related financial statements and 72 Audit Matters schedules, free of charge, by writing to the Corporate Secretary at the 72 Audit Committee Report address below (principal executive 73 Proposal 4-Ratification of Appointment of Independent Registered Public Accounting Firm offices of the company): Merit Medical Systems, Inc. 74 Stock Ownership and Trading Attn: Corporate Secretary 1600 West Merit Parkway 74 Principal Holders of Voting Securities South Jordan, UT 84095 76 Other Proxy Information 76 Information About the Annual Meeting and Voting 81 Other Matters 81 Shareholder Proposals for Annual Meeting 2024 82 Non-GAAP Financial Measures
+1 Notice of 2024 Annual Meeting of Shareholders Purpose of these materials: 2 Proxy Statement Summary On behalf of our Board of Directors, 5 Corporate Governance and Related Matters we are making these materials 5 Proposal 1 - Election of Directors available to you in connection with our solicitation of proxies for our 9 Directors Whose Terms of Office Continue Annual Meeting.
+You are receiving 13 Director Whose Term of Office Does Not Continue this communication because you hold shares of Merit's stock.
+14 Our Board of Directors What we need from you: 26 Sustainability · · 30 Director Compensation Please read these materials and submit your vote and proxy by 31 Related Person Matters telephone, Internet or, if you received 33 Executive Compensation and Related Matters your materials by mail, by completing and returning your proxy card.
+We 33 Executive Summary ask that you vote in advance as soon 38 Compensation Discussion and Analysis as practicable.
+57 Proposal 2 - Advisory Vote on Executive Compensation More information: 58 Executive Compensation Tables The Notice, this Proxy Statement and the accompanying form of proxy are 58 Summary Compensation Table first being mailed or made available 59 Grants of Plan-Based Awards to our shareholders on or about April 5, 2024.
+61 Outstanding Equity Awards at Year End 62 Option Exercises and Stock Awards Vested This Proxy Statement and the Company's Annual Report on 62 Non-Qualified Deferred Compensation Form 10-K for the year ended 63 Potential Payments Upon Termination or Change in Control December 31, 2023 ( Annual Report ) are available online at: www.proxyvote.com.
+73 CEO Pay Ratio You may also request a paper copy of 74 Proposal 3 - Approval of an amendment to increase the number of shares authorized for issuance under the Merit Medical Systems, Inc. 2018 Long-Term Incentive Plan the Annual Report, including the related financial statements and schedules, free of charge, by writing to the Corporate Secretary at the address below (principal executive 80 Audit Matters offices of the company): 80 Audit Committee Report Merit Medical Systems, Inc. 81 Proposal 4 - Ratification of Appointment of Independent Registered Public Accounting Firm Attn: Corporate Secretary 1600 West Merit Parkway South Jordan, UT 84095 82 Stock Ownership and Trading Journ Jordan, OT 64055 82 Principal Holders of Voting Securities 84 Other Proxy Information 84 Information About the Annual Meeting and Voting 89 Other Matters 89 Shareholder Proposals for Annual Meeting 2025 90 Non-GAAP Financial Measures

-NOTICE OF 2023 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF 2024 ANNUAL MEETING OF SHAREHOLDERS